Noorts/DLSA/README.md

 | rustc | rustc 1.76.0-nightly (eeff92ad3 2023-12-13) |
 | cargo | cargo 1.76.0-nightly (1aa9df1a5 2023-12-12) |

-Python dependencies are managed by [Poetry](https://python-poetry.org/).
+Python dependencies are managed by [Poetry](https://python-poetry.org/) ([installation instructions](https://python-poetry.org/docs/#installation)).
-See https://python-poetry.org/docs/#installation for installation instructions.
 After installing Poetry, you can install the project's dependencies from the root folder using `poetry install`.

 Note: Specific instructions for running this project on the DAS5 compute cluster can be found [here](DAS5.md).